bojecp/slcao/README.md

 You can directly import to Protégé a merged ontology file using this raw link: https://raw.githubusercontent.com/bojecp/slcao/main/owl/slca.owl

+The competency questions used as part of the development of the ontology are available [here](https://github.com/bojecp/slcao/blob/main/CompetencyQuestions.md)

 # about SemanticLCA

 The SemanticLCA research project is an international collaboration effort between the Luxembourg